Keith Houchen: Personal life and post-retirement

-He married wife Yvonne on 17 July 1982; the couple had two children: Cara and Ross (born 19 April 1987).
+He married his wife, Yvonne, on 17 July 1982.
+The couple had two children: Cara and Ross (born 19 April 1987).
 They now live in Thirsk, North Yorkshire.
 He is the uncle of politician Ben Houchen.
-After retiring as a player, Houchen spent his time coaching at schools and at the Middlesbrough Academy, collecting football statistics for the Press Association, and renting out properties.
+After retiring as a player, Houchen spent his time coaching at schools and the Middlesbrough Academy, collecting football statistics for the Press Association, and renting out properties.

 He was a supporter of Margaret Thatcher.
-He appeared as one of the players selected for the new Wembley Stadium's 'Walk of Fame' prior to the venue's first FA Cup final in May 2007.
+He appeared as one of the players selected for the new Wembley Stadium's 'Walk of Fame' before the venue's first FA Cup final in May 2007.
 A 256-page biography of his footballing career entitled A Tenner and a Box of Kippers, written by Jonathan Strange, was published in 2006.
 After reading the book, Houchen admitted that his comments about Hartlepool United came across as "a bit harsh".